imansdn/khabgahYar/README.md

 ## Development
 Want to contribute?
 Great!
-Fork and make your changes in the source and instantanously send your pull request!
+Fork and make your changes in the source and instantaneously send your pull request!

 ## Acknowledgments
 Thanks to [Jadi](https://github.com/jadijadi) for helping me as a super professor in this project ❤ .